-Problem is, nobody cares about these things.
+The problem is, nobody cares about these things.

 And their primary finding was that companies are talking past their customers by (a) falling victim the curse of knowledge, and (b) emphasizing things that customers don’t care about.

-Most consumers could care less which operating system Microsoft (or any other similar company) is running on their tablets.
+Most consumers could care less about which operating system Microsoft (or any other similar company) is running on their tablets.
 As long as it’s good.

 As long as it’s fast and easy to use and enjoyable.